vegaprotocol/frontend-monorepo/apps/trading/e2e/README.md

   ```

   Once the console is served, update the `.env` file to set `local_server=true`.
 You can then run your tests using the same commands as above.
+  NOTE: Parallel running of tests will not work against locally served console.

 ## Test Strategy and Container Cleanup